 Nonspendable - Consists of amounts that are inherently nonspendable in the current period either because of their form or because they must be maintained intact.
-Nonspendable fund balance consists of prepaids, which are accounted for in the general fund.
+Nonspendable fund balance consists of prepaids, which are accounted for in the general fund and the special revenue fund.